My name is Kate Probst, and I am the curator of The Women’s Studio.

 Fleming’s Arts and Ideas was the text for the European component.
 I also used Janson’s History of Art, the 1962 first edition.
 It never bothered me that there were no female artists in either of these texts.
 Moreover the modern art I saw in New York’s museums was made almost exclusively by male artists.
 And that too didn’t bother me.

 It wasn’t until decades later when I was studying art history in the docent program of the Los Angeles County Museum of Art that I realized just how egregious the situation was for female artists.
 As an example, when I looked at some of my own art history books I saw glaring examples of female exclusion.
-In Writers on Artists, 2001, 39 artists were interviewed; only two were female – less than 1%.
-In Monet and Modernism: Modern Art 1900 – 1945, 2002, 30 modern and contemporary artists were discussed; only one was female – less than 1%.
+In Writers on Artists, 2001, 39 artists were interviewed; only two were female at 5%.
+In Monet and Modernism: Modern Art 1900 – 1945, 2002, 30 modern and contemporary artists were discussed; only one was female at 3%.
 Modern Art 1900-1945: The Age of Avant-Gardes, 2005 featured 194 artists; only 12 were female at 6%.

 From 2007 to 2014 females were represented in solo shows at the Whitney Museum at 29% and at the Guggenheim in New York at 14%.
 In 2015, the percentage of works by female artists at France’s Centre Pompidou was 16% and at MoMA New York 7%.
 For the prestigious Turner Prize there were 33 winners from 1984 – 2017.
 Seven were female at 21%, but it wasn’t until 1993 that the first female artist, Rachel Whiteread, won.